 The respective disciplines will inform students about acceptable style manuals and other procedures for the thesis.
-The student must work closely with the thesis advisor and must adhere to the procedures outlined in the "Master's Thesis Guidelines" (available in the Graduate Office).
+The student must work closely with the thesis advisor and must adhere to the procedures outlined in the "Master's Thesis Guidelines" (available online).